-All girls!
-Although parents and Girl Scout adults may assist girls,
+Although parents and Girl Scout adults may assist girls, it is the

-it is the girl who makes the sale, sets learning and sales goals, and
+girl who makes the sale, sets learning and sales goals, and learns the

 When do Girl Scout Cookies go on sale?

-The 2017 Cookie Season for Girl Scouts–Arizona Cactus-Pine Council
+The 2019 cookie season for Girl Scouts–Arizona Cactus-Pine Council

 (GSACPC) is January 21 - March 3.

 GSACPC is one of two councils in Arizona.
-Girl Scouts of Southern
+The cookie season for Girl

-Arizona (GSoSAZ) cookies season starts on January 19.
+Scouts of Southern Arizona (GSoSAZ) starts January 19.

 We offer a crowd-pleasing lineup of six delicious and widely popular